 Fallopian tube cancer begins when normal cells in one or both fallopian tubes change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 Cancer can begin in any of the different cell types that make up the fallopian tubes.
 The most common type is adenocarcinoma (a cancer of cells from glands).
 Leiomyosarcoma (a cancer of smooth muscle cells) and transitional cell carcinoma (a cancer of the cells lining the fallopian tubes) are less common.

 Fallopian tube cancer is often connected to ovarian cancer.
 New evidence suggests that at least some of ovarian cancer actually begins in tissue on the fringes of the fallopian tube, called fimbriae.
 The fimbriae are located near the ovary and cancer may go to the surface of the ovary early in the cancer process.
 Therefore, the term ‘ovarian cancer’ is often used to describe some cancers that begin in the fallopian tube and travel to the ovaries.
 More research is being done about the connection between these two types of cancer.

 Choose “Next” (below, right) to continue reading this detailed section.
 To select a specific topic within this section, use the colored boxes located on the right side of your screen.